 Meniscus surgery is a widely performed surgery for meniscus tears with 34,966 performed in 2015 (1).
 What is a knee meniscus?
-What is torn meniscus surgery?
+What is meniscus surgery?
 What can I expect after arthroscopic knee surgery?
 Why is my knee popping after meniscus surgery?
 Let’s dig in.

 What is a Knee Meniscus?